bobtianqiwei/retroframe/README.md

 ![Retroframe preview](./assets/images/retroframe-social-preview.svg)

-Retroframe is a standalone retro portfolio template for researchers and engineers.
+Retroframe is a retro Web 2.0 style academic personal website template for researchers, professors, and technical builders.

-It is built for people who want a site that feels more distinctive than a typical modern landing page, while still staying easy to edit and deploy.
+It is designed for people who want a structured, publication-ready homepage that feels distinctive and content-focused, rather than a generic modern landing page.

-If you use this template, attribution in the footer is highly appreciated but not required.
+Free to use and modify.
+Attribution in the footer is highly appreciated but not required.

 ## Structure